 Vaccines have saved millions, if not billions, of lives and have been available for hundreds of years since they were first developed in 1796 by Edward Jenner.
 Considered the founder of vaccinology, Jenner inoculated a 13 year-old-boy with vaccinia virus (cowpox) and demonstrated immunity to smallpox.
 In 1798, the first smallpox vaccine was developed.
 Over the 18th and 19th centuries, mass smallpox vaccinations led to its global eradication in 1979.

 Another famous scientist, Louis Pasteur, spearheaded the development of the cholera and anthrax vaccines in 1897 and 1904 respectively.
 The Plague vaccine was also invented in the late 19th century.
 More recently, the Bacillus-Calmette-Guerin (BCG) vaccination was developed and is still in use today.
 Then came the tetanus, diphtheria and polio vaccines.
+A total of over 142 million doses of the Covid-19 vaccine have been given to people in the UK.
+Nearly 50 million people are fully vaccinated and more than 39 million have received a booster or third dose.
+The latest vaccination statistics can be found here.

 A vaccine doesn’t eradicate the virus but it does help protect millions from the effects of coronavirus.
 It allows the body’s natural defences to fight and ultimately defeat the infection.
 This is the first step to safeguarding ourselves, and our community, against this disease.
-To date over 95 million Covid-19 vaccinations have been given to people in the UK: that many people can’t be wrong.

 “It’s a bit like a seat belt.
 It won’t prevent you from having a crash but it makes it more likely you’ll be OK if you do.”